serai-dex/serai/coordinator/README.md

 **Genesis Vault** - The coordinator will generate the genesis vault from using the multisignature keygen process later detailed.

+### Keygen

+To form a multisignature vault after validators have been elected to be a part of an upcoming set update, the coordinator will send this list of validators and the corresponding set and coin to the keygen processor.
+The coordinator will then form secure connections to each set member and send the keygen party to the validators.
+The validators will then sign the keygen party and send the signed keygen party back to the keygen processor.
+Once the processor has received the required number of signatures, it will send the succesfully generated public keys to the coordinator.
+The coordinator will then send the key and necessary metadata to the serai layer for publishing.
+The serai layer will then publish a vault update in the blockchain that will be considered active after the set succesfully updates.

 ### Party Formation